What is grass-fed milk?

 Is all grass-fed dairy organic?

 No. All dairy farms feed their cows some dried grasses (hay), so you may see the term “grass-fed” on some non-organic milk cartons.
 But most non-organic milk you see in the supermarket is produced by confinement dairy operations where the majority of the cows’ diet is made up of grains (usually GMO grains) and where the cows are rarely on pasture, or not at all.

 But when you choose Organic Valley at the shelf, you can trust that you are buying organic and grass-fed.
 Everything our cows eat is USDA Certified Organic, our cows meet or exceed all USDA Organic standards for time spent on pasture and amount of their diet derived from forage, and our milk never comes from cows treated with antibiotics* or growth hormones.
 (Here's the scoop on what certified organic really means.
 Hint: It's more than you might think!)

 Is “grass-fed” regulated like USDA Organic is?

-There is now a Certified Grass-Fed Organic Livestock Program, which launched in early 2019 with a grass-fed organic dairy certification and seal.
-We’re proud to say that Organic Valley Grassmilk® farms were some of the first to receive the new certification.
+There is now a Certified Grass-Fed Organic Livestock Program, which launched in early 2019 with the grass-fed organic dairy certification and seal pictured above.
+We’re proud to say that Organic Valley Grassmilk® farms were some of the first to receive the new certification, and the seal was added to our Grassmilk packages in late 2019.

 "Grass-fed" does not always mean organic.
 Be sure to look for the USDA Organic seal too.

-Until the new certification is used widely, “grass-fed” could still mean anything from a little grass to a lot, depending on the farm and product.
-So when in doubt, look up the brand (and know that you can trust Organic Valley Grassmilk products!).
+Without certification of some kind, “grass-fed” could still mean anything from a little grass to a lot, depending on the farm and product.
+So when in doubt, look up the brand, look for the Certified Grass-Fed Organic Seal (and know that you can trust Organic Valley Grassmilk products!).

 *Organic farmers will use antibiotics in rare instances when they are needed to save a cow’s life or to prevent suffering.
 In these instances, the cow loses its organic certification.
 This means that her milk cannot be sold as organic and she is no longer considered an organic cow.